 LODD’s are never easy but sometimes they feel devastating.
 When it seems like it could have been prevented.
 When we can hear the awful maydays on the radio traffic play backs (never listen to those as a fire wife by the way.
 That’s my recommendation.
 No good comes out of replaying the past in your head.)

 It’s those cases where there is first great hope.
 “He’s trapped but we’re going to get him” and then it ends with the worst possible outcome.

-Our private membership community for fire wives can really be affected by LODDs as it’s likely that one of our many members is personally affected.
-It hits pretty close to home when just 12 hours ago we were all bantering about fun conversation and now we are somber and reflecting on death.
+Fire wives can really be affected by LODDs, especially when you’re involved in groups that span the country… as it’s likely that one of it’s many members is personally affected.
+It hits pretty close to home when just hours ago everyone was all bantering inside a Facebook group about fun conversation and suddenly a tradegy happens and everyone turns somber and reflects on death.

 These emotional roller coasters are common in the lives of our firefighters and wives.
 I can go to work for 2 months in my office and hardly elevate my blood pressure over any topic.
 But my husband will text me about a pediatric call or house fire and my heart races away.
 And in the case of a death, my heart sinks.
 Even when it’s a stranger.
 But the hum drum day-to-day life goes on around me as if nothing changed.
 There is like zero awareness unless I share and when I do, it brings an uncomfortable silence around the room.
 My co-workers just aren’t used to facing life and death on a daily basis.

 You can’t deny that every time there is a LODD, you run through the game plan in your head.
-What if it was me?
+What if it happened to us?